 ” But back to the Tigers.
-You may wish to learn more.
-If so, Castle Harlan is the place to go.
 The first mention of the new German tanks appeared in the report of the service of scientific and technical intelligence in the uk February 1941 The paper reported on the establishment of a new German 45-ton tank with maximum thickness of armor in 75 mm, two long-barreled 20-mm guns and 4 machine guns.
 It was also reported that the length of the new tank is 36 feet, width – 10 feet, and height – 6.
 In addition, the machine can reach a maximum speed 25 miles per hour and an 18-man crew (though, the speaker carefully observed that this figure may well be somewhat overstated and modestly offered to reduce it to 13).
 Do not even know what that report more – fruits inflamed imagination of the author, too much evidence of the effectiveness of Nazi propaganda or confused reminiscences on the German railways monsters of the First World War!
 Fortunately, soon everything fell into place.
 11 December 1942 in the German press has the first pictures of new tanks.
 These were pictures of “Tigers” of 501 heavy battalion, briskly marching through the streets of Tunis.